Hillman Solutions Corp. (HLMN) Shares Decline Despite Market Challenges - News Heater

 Sponsored

-The average price predicted by analysts for HLMN is $11.19, which is $1.44 above the current price.
-The public float for HLMN is 192.91M and currently, short sellers hold a 3.36% ratio of that float.
-The average trading volume of HLMN on July 28, 2023 was 1.52M shares.
+The average price point forecasted by analysts for Hillman Solutions Corp.
+(HLMN) is $11.19, which is $1.07 above the current market price.
+The public float for HLMN is 191.69M, and currently, short sellers hold a 3.38% ratio of that floaft.
+The average trading volume of HLMN on August 04, 2023 was 1.52M shares.

 HLMN’s Market Performance

-HLMN’s stock has seen a 1.79% increase for the week, with a 9.78% rise in the past month and a 22.31% gain in the past quarter.
-The volatility ratio for the week is 2.10%, and the volatility levels for the past 30 days are at 2.64% for Hillman Solutions Corp.
-The simple moving average for the last 20 days is 4.72% for HLMN stock, with a simple moving average of 16.48% for the last 200 days.
+HLMN’s stock has seen a 1.04% increase for the week, with a 11.17% rise in the past month and a 18.90% gain in the past quarter.
+The volatility ratio for the week is 1.89%, and the volatility levels for the past 30 days are at 2.60% for Hillman Solutions Corp.
+The simple moving average for the past 20 days is 3.49% for HLMN’s stock, with a 16.81% simple moving average for the past 200 days.

 Analysts’ Opinion of HLMN